 You can try this very easy code with younger children.
 Just write the words backward, and you are done.
 If your children haven’t figured the code out yet, it will take some time for them to solve.

 For example, you can write “HAVE A GREAT DAY” as “YAD TAERG A EVAH.”
 You can even remove the spaces to up the challenge quotient.
+You can use these puzzles as passwords to your child’s favorite channel.
+They will be compelled to learn cryptology.

 15. Skip a letter code